SuperPWA/super-progressive-web-apps/readme.txt

 * UI Improvement: Better organization of plugin settings.
 More intuitive with inline help.
 * UI Improvement: Added admin notice with a link to settings page on plugin activation.
 * UI Improvement: Added checks for manifest, service worker and HTTPS and display the status neatly in the UI.
-* Bug fix: Fix a parse error that showed up only on PHP 5.3.
+* Bug Fix: Fix a parse error that showed up only on PHP 5.3.

 = 1.1.1 =
 * Date: 30.January.2018
-* Fix fatal error in PHP versions prior to PHP 5.5.
+* Bug Fix: Fix fatal error in PHP versions prior to PHP 5.5.
 "Cant use function return value in write context".
 PHP manual says "Prior to PHP 5.5, empty() only supports variables; anything else will result in a parse error."

 = 1.1 =
 * Date: 28.January.2018
-* Aggressive caching of pages using CacheStorage API.
+* New Feature: Aggressive caching of pages using CacheStorage API.
-* Pages once cached are served even if the user is offline.
+* New Feature: Pages once cached are served even if the user is offline.
-* Set custom offline page: Select the page you want the user to see when a page that isn't in the cache is accessed and the user is offline.
+* New Feature: Set custom offline page.
+Select the page you want the user to see when a page that isn't in the cache is accessed and the user is offline.

 = 1.0 =
 * Date: 22.January.2018